ahoi-attacks/ahoi-attacks.github.io/hugo/content/heckler/index.md

   these components are not affected by these issues.
 To support customers running Amazon Linux as virtualized guests using AMD SEV-SNP, we are working to release a kernel addressing the CVEs in the next release cycle.

+- Google thanked us for the disclosure and is investigating it.
+At the moment, they have neither confirmed nor denied the issue.

 {{< /details >}}